ecosyste-ms/diff/DEVELOPMENT.md

 Run this command from the root directory of the project to start the service.

-`docker-compose up --build`
+`docker compose up --build`

 You can then load up [http://localhost:3000](http://localhost:3000) to access the service.

 For access the rails console use the following command:

-`docker-compose exec app rails console`
+`docker compose exec app rails console`

 ## Tests